Frans-Willem/CsrSpiDrivers/README.md

 # CSR BlueCore USB SPI programmer

 This is USB SPI programmer for CSR BlueCore chips, based on FTDI FT232R USB to UART converter chip.
-It consists of hardware, that can be made using simple FTDI breakout board or built as a dedicated programmer using included schematic, and driver, that replaces SPI LPT programmer driver, spilpt.dll, in CSR applications.
-Programmer works on Linux with Wine and on Windows.
+Programmer hardware can be made using simple FT232RL breakout board, or built as a dedicated programmer using included schematic.
+Programmer driver works by replacing SPI LPT programmer driver, spilpt.dll, in CSR applications and is currently ported to Linux/Wine and Windows.

 Project home page: <https://github.com/lorf/csr-spi-ftdi>.